 E3 has been the biggest ongoing gaming expo in the world.
 Developers, streamers, and personalities came from all over the globe to attend what many held as the most important single gaming event of the year.
-As a press only oriented event, major players began to move to have E3-adjacent events, the ESA then pivoted to a more fan-oriented show.
-The pandemic disrupted the public upswell from E3 2019, being cancelled in 2020 and going fully online in 2021, it was nearly back on track and live at the LACC but with mixed predictions of where the pandemic was going they again announced that 2022 would be virtual only.
+As a press-only oriented event, major players began to move to have E3-adjacent events, the ESA then pivoted to a more fan-oriented show.
+The pandemic disrupted the public upswell from E3 2019, being canceled in 2020 and going fully online in 2021, it was nearly back on track and live at the LACC but with mixed predictions of where the pandemic was going, they again announced that 2022 would be virtual-only.
 Gamers are itching to head back to Los Angeles and celebrate their newest games and consoles in person.
-So what’s the predictions?
+So what are the predictions?

 The pandemic has done more than just force events such as E3 to go online.
 A lack of leisure options outside the house has led to a surge in the popularity of esports such as Counter-Strike, League of Legends and even online Chess.
 With a new consumer base of budding gamers, it’s more important than ever to demonstrate just how large the gaming community is with one of the largest expos of the year.
 Although the 2021 online live streams were better than nothing, E3 truly thrives when it’s live and in person allowing everyone to get the feel of the latest in the gaming industry.